 Each year El Tour is dedicated to a special person who has made significant contributions to bicycling and the community.
 He or she is honored the Thursday before the event at a special Dedication Dinner.

-Everyone is invited to help us celebrate and honor the Dedication Recipient, Wayne Churchman.
+All are invited to help us celebrate and honor the Dedication Recipient.
 In addition to being able to meet this year’s Dedication Recipient, you’ll also get to meet other notable El Tour participants.
 Limited tickets are available for this fun evening with the cycling community so plan on making your reservation early.

 6:30pm – No host cocktails